Pittsburgh Symphony Orchestra: 1984–1996: The Maazel years

 Marvin Hamlisch served as principal pops conductor beginning in 1995 until his death in 2012.

 1995–2004: The second century

 A capital campaign was launched in 1993 to increase the Pittsburgh Symphony's endowment by $70 million.
 On April 10, 1995, the orchestra announced the appointment of Mariss Jansons to succeed Maazel in 1996 as its eighth music director.
-Latvian born, Jansons was well received by critics and audiences in Pittsburgh who applauded the "warmth and humanity" that he brought to the ensemble.
-In addition to directing the Pittsburgh Symphony Orchestra, Jansons also served as an influential music director for the Oslo Philharmonic Orchestra in Norway until 2002.
-With Jansons, the Pittsburgh Symphony toured all over the world, introducing it to new audiences, and recorded extensively.
+Latvian–born Jansons was well received by critics and audiences in Pittsburgh, who applauded the "warmth and humanity" that he brought to the ensemble.
+With Jansons, the Pittsburgh Symphony toured worldwide and recorded extensively.
 During this time, the Symphony was "innovative in drawing new elements of the Pittsburgh region’s population to concerts in Heinz Hall and elsewhere."
-Jansons conducted his last year as music director of the Symphony during the 2003–2004 season after which he began acting as director of the Bavarian Radio Symphony Orchestra in Munich.
+Jansons conducted his tenure at the close of the 2003–2004 season.